Man Gives “Temporary Tattoos” to Sick Children

 For Benjamin Lloyd, this young tattoo artist’s story is nothing short of an example of personal achievement.

 When he was a child he was seriously burnt, which left part of his arm deformed.
-This made his school years nothing short of hell.
+This made his school years nothing but hell.

 Creating designs on other people’s skin, to see in others the same transformation that he himself experienced.

 Death comes at times in our lives when we sometimes least expect it.
 A few years ago, he had to face the death of his stepson.
-The boy was little more than 7 years old.
+The boy was just 7 years old.

 The idea of going to hospitals to give tattoos to sick children crossed his mind right then and there.